remzmike/remzmike.github.io/texts/2019-07-30-how-i-program/2019-07-30-how-i-program.md

 Using these other languages I found I was able to be more naturally productive.

-I an insistence on thinking from a 'pure' OO perspective was holding me and others back.
+I realized an insistence on thinking from a 'pure' OO perspective was holding me back.

-So, I started looking for a better path, and that path led me to the old mollyrocket forums.
+So, I started looking for a better path, and that path led me to the old mollyrocket dev forums.

 There I found a group of people who were already well aware of the problem I was experiencing.